-Block 2: Develop options for joint procurement / management of PRS accommodation Pool resources to procure PRS accommodation and if desired offer management services to PRS landlords Agenda How would it work?
-There are different options.
-These include: a virtual team of PRS procurement officers employed by different districts cooperating with each other, doing joint marketing etc.; One district employing procurement and potentially management officers to work across the county; setting up a local authority owned company to procure and potentially manage PRS accommodation across the county; Putting a contract out to tender for one or more organisations to procure and potentially manage PRS and/or PSL accommodation across the county Pack Page Timescales: Could be done within a year Access to funds (C/R) Funds would be required to pay staff and to pay a greater number of landlord incentives if PRS procurement increases significantly.
-Marketing budget e 104 Set-up costs: Relatively low.
+Pool resources to procure PRS accommodation and if desired offer management services to PRS landlords

+Agand it work? different districts cooperating with each other, doing joint marketing etc.; One district employing procurement and potentially management officers to work across the county; setting up a local authority owned company to procure and potentially manage PRS accommodation across the county; Putting a contract out to tender for one or more organisations to procure and potentially manage PRS and/or PSL accommodation across the county Timescales: Could be done within a year Access to funds (C/R) Funds would be required to pay staff and to pay a greater number of landlord incentives if PRS procurement increases significantly.
+Marketing budget S S S S Set-up costs: Relatively low.
 Additional office space might be required.
-Additional staff to do the procurement/ management Savings: Increased PRS access leading to reduced use of more expensive accommodation i.e. B&B, self contained nightly paid Benefits: Reduced competition and duplication, and greater efficiency.
-Smaller districts get access to a more focused PRS procurement service.
-Potential to offer a better service to landlords.
-Possibility of attracting central government support.
-Could procure properties for children's services and move on from supported housing to end duties Challenges: Needs to allocate properties fairly between host districts and districts placing out of area, based on level of contribution.
+Additional staff to do the procurement/ management Savings: Increased PRS access leading to reduced use of more expensive accommodation i.e. B&B, self contained nightly paid Benefits: , Needs to allocate properties fairly between host districts and districts placing out of area, based on level of contribution.
 Could be in competition with existing district services if these are retained separately.
 Could be issues with secondment/transfer of staff.
 Involves risk sharing and some loss of local control.

-Block 3: Collaborative development Districts could work with the growth board and Herts cc. to build new accommodation to accommodate homeless households as PRS, TA or supported housing How would it work?
-The Hertfordshire Homes and Communitie England/MHCLG (now LUHC) for funding a substantial funding available to help meet development between two or more distri- more difficult to house e.g. larger families health problems. from the Afford t the needs of h cts could be ag able Homes Fund.
-This could make nouseholds across Herts.
-Some joint reed to met the needs of groups who are Agenda F Likely to take several years to fully implement.
+Block 3: Collaborative development

+Districts could work with the growth board and Herts cc. to build new accommodation to accommodate homeless households as PRS, TA or supported housing nomeless nouseholds as PRS, IA or supported nousing How would it work?
+The Hertfordshire Homes and Communities Group is actively pursuing a bid to Homes England/MHCLG (now LUHC) for funding from the Affordable Homes Fund.
+This could make substantial funding available to help meet the needs of households across Herts.
+Some joint development between two or more districts could be agreed to met the needs of groups who are more difficult to house e.g. larger families, adapted properties, under 35s, people with mental health problems.
+Agenda Pack Page Timescales: Likely to take several years to fully implement.
 Will be part of the wider approach to development across Herts.
 Access to funds (C/R) Substantial capital funding could be available.
-The terms of this funding are not yet clear, but may not include revenue funding.
-Pack Page Set-up costs: Contributions from districts, county and/or investment partners may be required Savings: Savings from reduced use of B&B, self contained nightly paid je 105 Benefits: Opportunity to develop high quality, bespoke accommodation where delivery is currently difficult.
+The terms of this funding are not yet clear, but may not include revenue funding. ack Pac Set-up costs: Contributions from districts, county and/or investment partners may be required Savings: Savings from reduced use of B&B, self contained nightly paid je 99 Benefits: Opportunity to develop high quality, bespoke accommodation where delivery is currently difficult.
 Joint approach to development could avoid duplication and enable some sharing of accommodation provision between districts.
 Challenges: Accommodation will need to be sufficiently local to meet obligations on suitability.
 Risk sharing and allocation arrangements will need to be determined.
 Viability of schemes will need to be assessed based on available funding.
 Scale of opportunity may be limited compared to the scale of need